Blasphemy law: Spain

 In 1988, the Spanish Parliament removed the blasphemy law from their legal system.
 However, article 525 of the Penal Code in Spain considers "vilification" of religious "feelings", "dogmas", "beliefs" or "rituals".
 This extension to "dogmas" and "beliefs" is considered by some as very close to a blasphemy law in practice.

 For instance, in 2012 it was used to prosecute a famous artist, Javier Krahe, for a scene (shot 34 years earlier, and lasting just 54 seconds) in a documentary about him.
 He was discharged the same year.

 In 2018, following the case of Willy Toledo and three feminist protesters accused of blasphemy, the governing PSOE and supporting party Unidas Podemos pledged an end to the "medieval laws on offending religious sentiments and insult to the Crown".
 Legislation was suspended following the announcement of the 2019 Spanish general election.
 The government and its allies were subsequently returned to power, which means the proposals will now likely return to the national parliament.

 Sweden

-Swedish laws do not prohibit blasphemy.
+Swedish laws do not explicitly prohibit blasphemy.
 In Sweden the 20th century saw the public adoption of the principle that religion was a personal matter.
 King Erik XIV had introduced a law in 1563 that specifically protected religion.
 That was followed by similar Acts until 1949, when they were replaced by an Act on "Peace of Faith" which was a milder form of restriction.
 In 1970, the 1949 Act was repealed and a new Act was introduced on "agitation against a specific group of people".
 The new Act protects minority groups who share "race, skin colour, national or ethnic origin, faith or sexual orientation".
 Thus, the Act does not protect any religion as such, but instead can protect the religion's practitioners.
 The new Act has most often been enforced when Jews and homosexuals have been attacked.
+The lack of prohibition and therefore legality to blaspheme the Quran, has been in the spotlight since 2020 as some people burnt the Quran in public.
+Some Muslim countries have demanded this be stopped by law in Sweden.
+In 2023, a man was given a suspended sentence for "agitation against a specific group of people", after having burnt a Quran and published a video of the event.
+More people have been sentenced since this, including far-right politician Rasmus Paludan, who was given a prison sentence.